Youth Artist Project

 GREAT is excited to partner high school student artists with professional theatre artists and educators to bring this show to life.
-The student team will design, direct, and film Don’t Let the Pigeon Drive the Bus under the mentorship of the adult team, and each student production team member will receive a stipend of $250 at the end of the process.
+The student team will design, direct, and film Don’t Let the Pigeon Drive the Bus under the mentorship of the adult team.
 This year’s production will be available for both in-person and streaming audiences with public and school shows in March 2022!

 - Tech Rehearsals: 4:00-7:00PM Monday, Tuesday, Wednesday, Thursday March 14th-17th, 2022.

 - Public Performances: Saturday, March 19th @ 10:00AM and 1:00PM.

 - School Matinees: Tuesday, March 22nd & Thursday, March 24th.

 Hear about the experiences of our 2021 youth artists!

 I’m most proud of the work that we got to do as a group, because the whole group of Rainbow Fish adults and kids are so nice and THEY SUPPORT EACH OTHER.

 Brendan Engels, Rainbow Fish Light and Sound Designer

 Now I understand that it’s okay not to have the answer to everything right away.
 It’s [directing] a much more COLLABORATIVE PROCESS than I had once thought.